MarcinOrlowski/Mp3VoiceStamp/README.md

     ./mp3voicestamp -i music.mp3

  which would produce file named `music (voicestamped).mp3` with audio overlay added to it with track title and time stamps every 5 minute.
+You can also provide own name for result file using `-o`:

+    ./mp3voicestamp =i music.mp3 -o music_with_voice.mp3

+ You can also process more than one file at once:

+    ./mp3voicestamp -i file1.mp3 file2.mp3 file3.mp3

+ When using multiple input files you can still use `-o` but in such case it must point to target folder (so you loose ability to manually specify target file name):

+    ./mp3voicestamp -i file1.mp3 file2.mp3 file3.mp3 -o my_folder/

+ You can change certain parameters, incl. frequency of tick announcer, or i.e. boost (or decrease) volume of voice overlay (relative to auto calculated volume level), change template for spoken track title or time announcements.

  Sample MP3 downloadable from [Sample](#sample) section was created with following settings:

     ./mp3voicestamp -i music.mp3 -tick-offset 1 -tick-interval 1 -tick-volume-factor 2

- See all available options with `-help` (or `-h`):
+ See all available options with `-help` (or `-h`).

-    ./mp3voicestamp -help

 ## Requirements ##